parkash34/pizza-hut-agent/README.md

 ## Notes

 - Never commit your `.env` file to GitHub
-- Conversation history resets when server restarts
+- Conversation history resets when the server restarts
-- Agent only handles Pizza Hut related questions
+- Agent only handles Pizza Hut-related questions

 ## 👤 Author